UB Diving | Courtenay & Comox Valley Scuba Training, Dive Charters, Equipment Service & Commercial Diving

 One Dive Center.
 Full Cold-Water Support.

-After your course, UB Diving can continue supporting your diving through rentals, fills, regulator service, dry suit support, advanced courses, charters, Nanaimo wreck diving, Port Hardy expeditions, technical diving, and rebreather support.
+When your Open Water course is complete, UB Diving can continue supporting your diving with equipment rentals, cylinder fills, regulator service, advanced courses, charters, wreck diving, technical diving and rebreather support.

 Scuba Rentals